Family days out

 Catch a boat to Glide for full festive day out feels

 We’re starting this one with a caveat: if you want the full, glittery, festive ice skating extravaganza, this isn’t that.
 The Ice Rink Canary Wharf keeps it simple, clean and has a whole flock of Penguin Skate Aids, so it’s great for kids.
 What it lacks in magic it more than makes up for in space and the fact that it’s fully covered is another big plus.
-Organised seems to be the watchword here, there’s even a reminder to ‘skate in one direction’.
-That might not chime with free spirited frost sprites, but it’s pretty helpful if you’re wrangling a toddler round the ice for the first time.

-Canary Wharf goes all out to make skating with kids as easy as possible
+Canary Wharf makes skating with kids easy

 Warm changing areas with good size lockers make life a lot easier especially if you’re dealing with more than one kid.
 And should all that make it sound a bit too utilitarian, cast your eyes upwards to the giant mirror ball, nothing utilitarian about that baby!

 Canary Wharf is also the first of the London ice rinks to open every year and the last to close, so you can skate here into February.
 That might not have the Christmassy vibe you’re looking for now, but come the end of January it could be just the day out you need.
-And of course, slightly off season means fewer revelling crowds in early 2023.
+And of course, slightly off season means fewer revelling crowds in early 2024.

-Where and When: Ice Rink Canary Wharf, Canada Square Park, from now until 25 February 2023.
-Open 7-days from 10am to 10.45pm.
+Where and When: Ice Rink Canary Wharf, Canada Square Park, from now until 25 February 2023

 This article contains affiliate links.
 We may earn commission when you click on them.
 This does not influence our editorial standards.
 We only recommend products and services we believe will enhance your family travel experience.